 A few key examples:

-- Performs technical/economic feasibility studies for industrial projects and market research and monitoring in energy, engineering or industrial consulting firms.
+Monitor the energy economy, perform market research and technical/economic feasibility studies for industrial projects in energy, engineering or industrial consulting firms.

 Funding & sponsorships